Malek23923/getdirections/README.txt

-If you have the Colorbox module installed and enabled in Get Directions you can place any of the above paths in a colorbox iframe by replacing 'getdirections' with 'getdirections_box' and adding rel="getdirectionsbox" to the url, eg
+If you have the Colorbox module installed and enabled in Get Directions you can place any of the above paths in a colorbox iframe by replacing 'getdirections' with 'getdirections_box'.
+To enable this for a link you can use the 'colorbox-load' method, make sure that this feature has been enabled in colorbox and use a url like this:
+<a href="/getdirections_box?width=700&height=600&iframe=true" class="colorbox-load">See map</a>

+or (advanced use) by adding rel="getdirectionsbox" to the url, eg
 <a href="/getdirections_box" rel="getdirectionsbox">See map</a>

+The last method uses the settings in admin/settings/getdirections for colorbox and uses its own colorbox event handler, see getdirections.js.
+You can define your own event handlers in your theme's javascript.
+'getdirections_box' has it's own template, getdirections_box.tpl.php which can be copied over to your theme's folder and tweaked there.

 ------------------
 Get Directions API